grantila/typeconv/README.md

-     --(no-)ts-disable-lint-header  Output comments for disabling linting (default: true) --(no-)ts-descriptive-header   Output the header comment (default: true) --(no-)ts-use-unknown          Use 'unknown' type instead of 'any' (default: true) GraphQL
+     --(no-)ts-disable-lint-header  Output comments for disabling linting (default: true) --(no-)ts-descriptive-header   Output the header comment (default: true) --(no-)ts-use-unknown          Use 'unknown' type instead of 'any' (default: true) --ts-non-exported <method>     Strategy for non-exported types (default: include-if-referenced)

+                                       Values:
+                                          fail                   Fail conversion
+                                          ignore                 Don't include non-exported types,
+                                                                 even if referenced
+                                          include                Include non-exported types
+                                          inline                 Don't include non-exported types,
+                                                                 inline them if necessary.
+                                                                 Will fail on cyclic types
+                                          include-if-referenced  Include non-exported types only if they are referenced from exported types

+     --ts-namespaces <method>       Namespace strategy. (default: ignore)

+                                       Values:
+                                          ignore           Ignore namespaces entirely (default).
+                                                           - When converting from TypeScript, types in namespaces aren't exported.
+                                                           - When converting to TypeScript, no attempt to reconstruct namespaces is performed. hoist            When converting from TypeScript, hoist types inside namespaces to top-level, so that the types are included, but without their namespace.
+                                                           This can cause conflicts, in which case deeper declarations will be dropped in favor of more top- level declarations.
+                                                           In case of same-level (namespace depth) declarations with the same name, only one will be exported in a non-deterministic manner.
+                                          dot              When converting from TypeScript, join the namespaces and the exported type with a dot (.).
+                                                           When converting to TypeScript, try to reconstruct namespaces by splitting the name on dot (.). underscore       When converting from TypeScript, join the namespaces and the exported type with an underscore (_).
+                                                           When converting to TypeScript, try to reconstruct namespaces by splitting the name on underscore (_). reconstruct-all  When converting to TypeScript, try to reconstruct namespaces by splitting the name on both dot and underscore.

+   GraphQL
      --gql-unsupported <method>     Method to use for unsupported types